Absorption spectroscopy

-Absorption spectroscopy refers to spectroscopic techniques that measure the absorption of radiation, as a function of frequency or wavelength, due to its interaction with a sample.
+Absorption spectroscopy is spectroscopy that involves techniques that measure the absorption of electromagnetic radiation, as a function of frequency or wavelength, due to its interaction with a sample.
 The sample absorbs energy, i.e., photons, from the radiating field.
 The intensity of the absorption varies as a function of frequency, and this variation is the absorption spectrum.
 Absorption spectroscopy is performed across the electromagnetic spectrum.

 Absorption spectroscopy is employed as an analytical chemistry tool to determine the presence of a particular substance in a sample and, in many cases, to quantify the amount of the substance present.
 Infrared and ultraviolet–visible spectroscopy are particularly common in analytical applications.
 Absorption spectroscopy is also employed in studies of molecular and atomic physics, astronomical spectroscopy and remote sensing.

 There is a wide range of experimental approaches for measuring absorption spectra.
 The most common arrangement is to direct a generated beam of radiation at a sample and detect the intensity of the radiation that passes through it.
 The transmitted energy can be used to calculate the absorption.
 The source, sample arrangement and detection technique vary significantly depending on the frequency range and the purpose of the experiment.

 Following are the major types of absorption spectroscopy:

 Absorption spectrum

-A material's absorption spectrum is the fraction of incident radiation absorbed by the material over a range of frequencies of Electromagnetic Radiation.
+A material's absorption spectrum is the fraction of incident radiation absorbed by the material over a range of frequencies of electromagnetic radiation.
 The absorption spectrum is primarily determined by the atomic and molecular composition of the material.
 Radiation is more likely to be absorbed at frequencies that match the energy difference between two quantum mechanical states of the molecules.
 The absorption that occurs due to a transition between two states is referred to as an absorption line and a spectrum is typically composed of many lines.

-The frequencies where absorption lines occur, as well as their relative intensities, primarily depend on the electronic and molecular structure of the sample.
-The frequencies will also depend on the interactions between molecules in the sample, the crystal structure in solids, and on several environmental factors (e.g., temperature, pressure, electromagnetic field).
+The frequencies at which absorption lines occur, as well as their relative intensities, primarily depend on the electronic and molecular structure of the sample.
+The frequencies will also depend on the interactions between molecules in the sample, the crystal structure in solids, and on several environmental factors (e.g., temperature, pressure, electric field, magnetic field).
 The lines will also have a width and shape that are primarily determined by the spectral density or the density of states of the system.